-If you want to start a court case to get your money or goods back, you will need to fill out a statement of claim form and file it in the Small Claims Division of the Local Court.
+If you want to start a court case to get your money back, you will need to fill out a statement of claim form and file it in the Small Claims Division of the Local Court.
 To find out how to do this, follow the steps in the guide on this page.

 Before deciding if you want to start a court case, you should get

 legal advice about the strength of your claim.

 You have six years to start court proceedings to recover money.
 If you are not sure when your time limit starts from, get

 Completing a statement of claim - Step by step guide

 You can get copies of the form from: